efxkotlin/awslambda/simple-lambdas/README.md

 # AWS Lambda samples

-This module contains simple lambdas before we dive in to complex scenarios. <br>
+This module contains simple lambdas before diving in to complex scenarios.
 Function accepts a pair of strings and return if they are anagrams of each other.

 ### Steps to follow
 * Install AWS Cli and SAM Cli and configure aws credentials.